1. DEBT SOLUTIONS

 • DMPs are plans you pay into once a month and your credit counselor distributes the payment to your creditors.
 Your counselor may negotiate lower interest rates and payments for you.

-When you need help with budgeting and debt, you may turn to consumer credit counseling.
+When you need help with debt relief, you might turn to consumer credit counseling.
 Credit counselors look at your financial situation and propose solutions for tackling debt.

 What Is Credit Counseling?

 Consumer credit counseling includes a range of services designed to help people who struggle with debt.
-A credit counselor looks at your finances and determines what help you need—education, budgeting advice, or a debt management plan (DMP).
+A credit counselor looks at your finances and debt to determines what help you need, such as a debt management plan (DMP).

 How Consumer Credit Counseling Works